Facts about the Middle Ages for each letter of the alphabet

-FOOD in the Middle Ages changed less across Europe than they did in the briefer early modern period that followed. in Europe what people ate depended a lot on how rich they were.
+FOOD in the Middle Ages changed less across Europe than they did in the briefer early modern period that followed.
+In Europe, what people ate depended a lot on how rich they were.
 In India, scientists developed sweet oranges and worked out how to dry sugar cane juice into sugar crystals, and sugar technology spread first to Central Asia, then to West Asia, and finally reached Europe in the 1200s AD.
 In Central Asia, scientists developed lemons and carrots, and these, too, crossed West Asia to be grown in Europe for the first time in the 1200s AD.
 Fish was an important part of the diet in the Middle Ages.
 Tomatoes were first cultivated in South America.
 Because hosts were not obliged to provide guests with any kind of eating utensils, guests carried their own knives that were used for both eating and fighting.
 Much of the Orient used chopsticks.
 The fork came to Europe from Italy.
 There was a variety of sweets during the Middle Ages.
 Special food was prepared for holidays and feasts.

 FEUDALISM was a new type of government in Europe, Japan, & China during the Middle Ages.